epi052/feroxbuster-docs/content/docs/Configuration/command-line.md

 Dynamic collection settings:
   -E, --collect-extensions
           Automatically discover extensions and add them to --extensions (unless they're in --dont-collect)

-  -B, --collect-backups
+  -B, --collect-backups [<collect_backups>...]
-          Automatically request likely backup extensions for "found" urls
+          Automatically request likely backup extensions for "found" urls (default: ~, .bak, .bak2, .old, .1)

   -g, --collect-words
           Automatically discover important words from within responses and add them to the wordlist

   -I, --dont-collect <FILE_EXTENSION>...
           File extension(s) to Ignore while collecting extensions (only used with --collect-extensions)

 Output settings:
   -v, --verbosity...
           Increase verbosity level (use -vv or more for greater effect.
 [CAUTION] 4 -v's is probably too much)

       --silent
-          Only print URLs + turn off logging (good for piping a list of urls to other commands)
+          Only print URLs (or JSON w/ --json) + turn off logging (good for piping a list of urls to other commands)

   -q, --quiet
           Hide progress bars and banner (good for tmux windows w/ notifications)